 Builder Upgrade Incentives

 If you're not ready to make an offer, don't be pushed into making a decision you may later regret.
-They might tell you a deal this good can't wait, but it can.
-Unless it's the last home available.
+The builder might tell you a deal this good can't wait, but it can unless it's the last home available.

 Read your contract.
 Your earnest money deposit may not be refundable for any reason at any time.
 Ask your agent about the possibility of a refund.

 Hire the Builder's Agent to Sell Your Existing Home

 You may be better off hiring a neighborhood specialist to sell your home than hiring a listing agent who doesn't sell in your area.
 Your local agent will have knowledge the builder agent doesn't possess and will probably fight harder to maximize your profit.

 The result could be a higher interest rate and less favorable loan terms.
 Builders like to insist buyers get pre-qualified through their lender to make sure you can get a loan.

 The upgrades the builder offers you may cost you more in the long run.
 New home builders aren't in the charity business.
 They want to make a profit.
 Realize that much of the builder's mark-up is in upgrades because the builder purchases materials and appliances in bulk or at wholesale.
 So, you're getting a retail trade, and the builder is still making a profit from you.